All Episodes

 Human beings have always, since the beginning of time, tried to improve their lifestyles.

-They've tried and they have sought uh and have succeeded in finding a more advanced way of living.
+They've tried and they have sought and they've succeeded in finding a more advanced way of living.

-And it is those those advances which are now coming under attack by global warming hysterics, hoaxers, and plain out and out liars.
+And it is those advances which are now coming under attack by global warming hysterics, hoaxers, and plain out-and-out liars.

-And it's the the it's based in the notion that everything in the past was pristine and beautiful.
+And it's based on the notion that everything in the past was pristine and beautiful.

-Uh you ought to you ought to research this on you if you don't believe me, but you should, because it was, you know, this is this it just is logical, it stands to reason, and it is uh irrefutable uh that back in the days when horses and so forth were the primary mode of transportation.
+It stands to reason, and it is irrefutable that back in the days when horses and so forth were the primary mode of transportation.

 You ever been to a barn?